 The pale green silk gown was made for a bride, based on a gown in a museum collection.

-The young lady is a model for a portrait of an early Utah pioneer.
-Her bonnet, underpinnings, and gown were all made by Lavender’s Green Historic Clothing.
+The young lady below is a model for a portrait of an early Utah pioneer.
+The year is 1826.

 The young man below is a model for William Whitaker, a Utah artist creating portraits for a research library commission.